jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

 Requiring a service
 """""""""""""""""""

-When an extension (the "consumer") is requiring a service provided by another extension (the "provider"), identified by a token imported from a package (the ``token-package``, which may be same as the provider), the consumer should configure the dependency ``token-package`` to be a singleton to ensure the consumer is getting the same exact same token the provider is using to identify the service.
+When an extension (the "consumer") is requiring a service provided by another extension (the "provider"), identified by a token imported from a package (the ``token-package``, which may be the same as the provider), the consumer should configure the dependency ``token-package`` to be a singleton to ensure the consumer is getting the exact same token the provider is using to identify the service.
 Also, since the provider is providing a copy of ``token-package``, the consumer can exclude it from its bundle.

 .. code-block:: json